MohamedFarhun/QRCODE_GENERATOR_LIVE-CRYPTOAPP/readme.md

-# QRCODE GENERATOR USING STREAMLIT
+# QRCODE GENERATOR USING STREAMLIT(DAISI HACKATHON)

 Streamlit is an open source app framework in Python language.
 It helps us create web apps for data science and machine learning in a short time.
 It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.